mukul273/Advanced_Java/README.md

 #### skip(s)
 It takes one long (n) as argument and returns a stream after removing first n elements

+#### findFirst()
+It returns an Optional Object containing first element of the stream OR an empty Optional
+Object

+#### findAny()
+It returns an Optional Object containing any one element of the stream OR an empty Optional Object

 ### Reference Documentation
 For further reference, please consider the following sections: